 Many high-end treadmills require a monthly subscription to the brand’s own fitness app for full access to all the features.
 This isn’t necessarily a bad thing, but it’s definitely something you have to consider as part of your budget.
 If you don’t want a separate subscription, the Horizon Fitness 7.8AT Studio Tread is the best choice for you.

-This machine also has a spacious 22-inch-by-60-inch cushioned running deck, a 9.3-inch full color digital display, and a 4-horsepower rapid sync motor.
+This machine also has a spacious 22-inch-by-60-inch cushioned running deck and a 4 HP rapid sync motor.
 This responsive motor is ideal for interval training since it responds to changes more quickly and won’t lag or delay when you change speed and/or incline levels.
+Speaking of which, speed maxes out at 12 mph and the incline range goes up to 15%.
+We give adjustability and ergonomics a 4.5 out of 5 on this machine.

-Speaking of which, speed maxes out at 12 miles per hour and the incline range goes up to 15%.
-There’s no decline function.
-It also comes with your basic convenience and comfort features, like a water bottle holder, a fan, a media tray, and a tablet holder so you can stream workouts from any of the compatible apps.
+Lastly, the 7.8 AT comes with your basic convenience and comfort features, like a water bottle holder, a fan, a media tray, and a tablet holder so you can stream workouts from any of the compatible apps, earning it a 4.5 out of 5 in the conveniences category.

 Footprint76” L x 37” W x 64” H